-Autotrophs create complex forms from ephemeral energy – like weaving sunshine into molecules.
+Autotrophs create complex forms from ephemeral energy – weaving sunshine into molecules.
 Plants, algae, cyanobacteria are the ultimate alchemists.
-As lichens, they form symbioses with the heterotrophic fungi and together
+As lichens, they form symbioses with the heterotrophic fungi and together become

 Limbo and near paralysis.
 Friends too, its not just me.
 Freight train escape.
 Southern Appalachians.
 Forage wild plants.
 Dumpster food.
-Banned from National Forest.
-Stayed in one place for too long.
+Banned from a National Forest for living in one place for too long.
 Went west.
 Northern Rockies.
-No

 Alpine.
 Emotional and physical and mental bodies out of alignment.
 Illness.
 Alternative healing.
 Contemporary Shamanism.
 Tibetan Buddhism.
 Animism.
 Painting.
 Block printing.
 Drawing.
 Strong women standing near me.